vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 Contract addresses for axlUSDC on all supported chains can be found [here](https://docs.axelar.dev/resources/mainnet#assets).

 ### Composable USDC
 Circle recently announced a [Cross-Chain Transfer Protocol](https://www.circle.com/en/pressroom/circle-enables-usdc-interoperability-for-developers-with-the-launch-of-cross-chain-transfer-protocol) (CCTP), slated for release Q1 2023 on Ethereum and Avalanche, and later available on Solana and other chains.
 Axelar will be a partner protocol, enabling [composable USDC](https://www.circle.com/blog/composable-usdc-seamless-multichain-ux-by-axelar) with its General Message Passing (GMP) capability.
-This allows arbitrary data to accompany a token transfer to enable usecases such as seamless cross-chain swaps, one-click deposits/withdrawals into application-specific blockchains, and cross-chain NFTs.
+This allows arbitrary data to accompany a token transfer to enable use-cases such as seamless cross-chain swaps, one-click deposits/withdrawals into application-specific blockchains, and cross-chain NFTs.

 The Axelar team is working closely with Circle to enable seamless functionality of native USDC using Axelar's GMP.
 They believe it is likely most dApp developers will prefer to support a native version of USDC, where available.
-However, there are many chains Axelar supports that are not on Circle’s CCTP road map.
-On these chains, axlUSDC will continue to be a secure, interchain stablecoin for dApps to make use of.
+Nevertheless, numerous chains supported by Axelar are not included in Circle's CCTP roadmap.
+On these chains, axlUSDC will persist as a secure, interchain stablecoin for dApps to utilize.

 #### A Note on USDC
 Between 11.03 to 14.03.2023 [USDC depegged below $1](https://twitter.com/DefiIgnas/status/1635980042294669312) due to the failure of Silicon Valley Bank (SVB), which held $3.3 billion in reserves backing the stablecoin's value.
 The bank's collapse was due to a bank run amid concerns over its financial health.
 Coinbase and Binance's decision to stop USDC conversions and the rapid depletion of the Curve 3pool contributed to USDC's depeg.
 The U.S. government took emergency action to [protect all SVB bank depositors](https://www.npr.org/2023/03/13/1163028329/biden-administration-steps-in-to-save-customers-of-silicon-valley-bank), thereby alleviating panic and ultimately bringing USDC back to its peg.